UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Retention

-### Elastic Cloud

-By default, services that are using the UKHO’s Elastic Cloud instance will come under the following retention policy:
+Data logged to Elastic Cloud comes under the following retention policy:

-- Logs will remain in the "Hot" phase for 7 days.
+- Logs are ingested into the "Hot" tier.
 This tier provides the best indexing and search performance.

-- After 7 days, logs will move to the "Warm" tier.
-This tier is optimal for data that is still likely to be searched, but infrequently updated.
+- After **2 days** logs are automatically moved to the "Cold" tier.
+This tier is optimal for data that is still likely to be searched, but infrequently

-- After 30 days, logs will move to the "Cold" tier.
-This tier is used when searching data less often and where we don’t need to update it.

-- After 90 days, logs will move to the "Frozen" tier for a longer term retention.
-This is the most cost-effective way to store data and still be able to search it.
+- updated.

+- After **7 days**, logs in **non-live** are deleted, and can not be recovered.

-- After 365 days, logs will be deleted.
+- After **90 days**, logs in **live** are deleted, and can not be recovered.

-### On-premise ElasticSearch (legacy)

-Currently the retention policy for logs differs by Elastic Search instance:

-- Engineering – once indexes are created, they are subject to a 90 day deletion policy.

-- Live – logs are retained indefinitely.
-Although a policy exists that will delete logs after a year, this  is only used by one service.

 ***